-Suspect charged in Germany over Madeleine McCann disappearance - reports
+Suspect charged in Germany over Maddie McCann disappearance - reports

 Madeleine's disappearance has been the source of documentaries, podcasts and a Netflix series, with police identifying hundreds of people as potentially significant to the case.

-The disappearance of Madeleine, or "Maddy" as she is known in Britain, sparked a massive search effort and an international media frenzy.
+The disappearance of Madeleine, or "Maddie" as she is known in Britain, sparked a massive search effort and an international media frenzy.

 No trace of her has ever been found.

-Last year her parents, Kate and Gerry marked what would have been their daughter's 18th birthday.
+Last year her parents, Kate and Gerry, marked what would have been their daughter's 18th birthday.

 "We hang on to the hope, however small, that we will see Madeleine again," they said last May.